 Mismaloya today, arches of the set can be seen on the hill

-He finally decided to film “The Night of the Iguana” on a set that he built on the southern side of Mismaloya Beach on a hill/peninsula with a spectacular view of the bay, the beach, the Pacific Ocean and Los Arcos de Mismaloya in the background.
+He finally decided to film “The Night of the Iguana” on a set that he built on the southern side of Mismaloya Beach on a hill/peninsula with a spectacular view of the bay, the beach, the Pacific Ocean and Los Arcos de Mismaloya.

 Enormous efforts were made to prepare the area for the filming.
-Elizabeth and Richard had started off at Hotel Oceano by the malecon (it appears below in the movie as "Hotel Ambos Mundos"), but after a close encounter with a cockroach (and Richard threatening to leave with Liz), they were offered Huston's Puerto Vallarta villa (Casa Kimberley - which they later purchased) and would take a speedboat early in the morning to Mismaloya to continue the shooting and work.
+Elizabeth and Richard had started off at Hotel Oceano by the Malecon (below it appears in the movie as "Hotel Ambos Mundos"), but after a close encounter with a cockroach (and Richard threatening to leave with Liz), they were offered Huston's Puerto Vallarta villa (Casa Kimberley - which they later purchased) and would take a speedboat early in the morning to Mismaloya to continue the shooting and work.

-John Huston had already lived in Mexico for many years, even obtained an honorary position riding as member in the Mexican Cavalry, and returned time and again during his life, after the movie he bought a house in Puerto Vallarta and in his later years moved to a more isolated Las Caletas a beach down from Mismaloya, where he wrote his autobiography, An Open Book, together with ghost writer William "Bill" Reed.
+John Huston had lived in Mexico for many years, had a position riding as an honorary member of the Mexican cavalry, and returned time and again during his life, he even bought a house in Puerto Vallarta and in his later years lived in isolated Las Caletas, where he wrote his autobiography, An Open Book.

 You can see Mismaloya in the background, Ava in the foreground with her cabaña boys (from "The Night of the Iguana").

 I visited the set of The Night of the Iguana in April 2012, half a mile past Mismaloya going south, and the place is closed.
 There is no access and the people there said it was being remodeled.
-The old sign falling apart by the side of the road made it perfectly clear that the place is being neglected, who knows what they have in mind, hopefully something nice and appropriate (if anything - Feb 2015 still nothing...).
+The old sign falling apart by the side of the road made it perfectly clear that the place is being neglected, who knows what they have in mind, hopefully, something nice and appropriate.

 The Night of the Iguana sign by the highway